-The situations when a DHPC is necessary or should be considered are provided in XV.B.5.1.
-When drafting a DHPC, the template (see GVP Annex II) and the guidance provided in the annotations in the template should be followed as appropriate.

-The roles and responsibilities of the competent authorities in a Member State, the Agency and marketing authorisation holders in the preparation and processing of DHPCs depend on the route of authorisation of the medicinal products concerned:

-- for centrally authorised medicinal products and for medicinal products subject to an EU procedure, the relevant marketing authorisation holders should submit the draft DHPC and communication plan (including the intended recipients and the timetable for disseminating the DHPC) (see GVP Annex II) to the Agency, which should coordinate the review process by its scientific committees (i.e. PRAC and CHMP) and CMDh. - for medicinal products authorised through the mutual recognition or decentralised procedure, the marketing authorisation holder should submit the draft DHPC and communication plan to the Reference Member State, which should co-ordinate the process with the marketing authorisation holder, while keeping the concerned Member States involved in the process. - for purely nationally authorised medicinal products, the marketing authorisation holder should submit the draft DHPC and any communication plan to the competent authorities of the Member States where the medicinal products are authorised.
+- 548 The situations when a DHPC is necessary or should be considered are provided in XV.B.5.1.
+When 549 drafting a DHPC, the template (see GVP Annex II) and the guidance provided in the annotations in the 550 template should be followed as appropriate. - 551 The roles and responsibilities of the competent authorities in a Member State, the Agency and 552 marketing authorisation holders in the preparation and processing of DHPCs depend on the route of 553 authorisation of the medicinal products concerned: - for centrally authorised medicinal products and for medicinal products subject to an EU referral procedure for safety reasons, the relevant marketing authorisation holders should submit the draft DHPC and communication plan (including the intended recipients and the timetable for disseminating the DHPC) (see GVP Annex II) to the Agency, which should coordinate the review process by its scientific committees (i.e. PRAC and CHMP) and CMDh. - for medicinal products authorised through the mutual recognition or decentralised procedure, the marketing authorisation holder should submit the draft DHPC and communication plan to the Reference Member State, which should co-ordinate the process with the marketing authorisation holder, while keeping the Concerned Member States ininvolved in the process.formed of any proposed action.

+for purely nationally authorised medicinal products-not authorised through the mutual recognition or decentralised procedure, the marketing authorisation holder should submit the draft DHPC and any communication plan to the competent authorities of the Member States where the medicinal products are authorised.